 Therapeutic Response of Cannabidiol in Rheumatoid Arthritis

-INVESTIGATORS: Veena Ranganath, MD
+INVESTIGATOR: Veena Ranganath, MD

 STUDY LOCATION: University of California, Los Angeles